-Tuesday, September 8

-12:30pm

-Dig out your fine china, make your lunch and join us for a virtual gathering!
+Tuesday, September 8 12:30pm Dig out your fine china, make your lunch and join us for a virtual gathering!
 We will "check in" with each other, share a short story about the best thing that happened to you since we last met, and enjoy one another's company!
 Contact Betsy Pless, Older Adult Ministries Coordinator, for your ZOOM invitation at bppless@gmail.com

 PRESBYTERIAN WOMEN BIBLE STUDY

 THURSDAY, SEPTEMBER 10 at 9:30am via ZOOM

 In this nine-lesson study, P. Lynn Miller revives lament as a proper theological response to the difficult situations of our world.
 One of the foundational points of the study is that, in scripture, lament usually leads to hope.
 After crying out to God, the one who laments remembers God.
-And while that doesn't fix things in the moment-the injustice, the loss still exists-the lamenter is strengthened to face the world and to hope.
+And while that doesn't fix things in the moment-the injustice, the loss still exists-the lamenter is strengthened to face the world and

+to hope.
 And for us as Christians, hope is not just an emotional response or an attitude of pie in the sky.
 Hope implies movement: both God's inherent movement toward justice and our movement toward God.
 Recovering lament may be one of the church's most timely gifts to the world.
-Study book will be available soon. \$10 each.
+Study book are now available.
+You can pick yours up on Tuesday, 10am-12noon, from the office or 5pm-7pm (thru the Food Pantry) \$10 each.
 Please email Karen at kwetherington@covpresathens.org to request a study book and receive your Zoom invite.

 Dear members, the Session Nominating Committee needs your help!

 We currently have two members who have graciously agreed to be nominees for the upcoming 2020 class of Elders.
 We are in need of two more.
 We ask that you please prayerfully consider serving Covenant in this manner.
 If you are willing to be a nominee please contact one of the Nominating Team members ASAP.

+Helen Epps

+eppshelen@gmail.com

+Patti Huberty

+pattih720@gmail.com

+Bill Barstow

+webarstow@gmail.com

+Wednesday Morning Zoom Book Study: Surely Goodness and Mercy: A Journey into

+Illness and Solidarity by Murphy Davis

+Beginning September 9th at 10 a.m.